-As of October 1, 2021, ABET accredits a total of 4,361 programs at 850 colleges and universities in 41 countries/areas around the world.
+As of October 1, 2021, ABET accredits a total of 4,361 programs at 850 colleges and universities in 41 countries/areas around the world, an increase of 54 programs over 2020.
 These include the first two associate cybersecurity programs to receive ABET accreditation.

 The two associate cybersecurity programs, at Anne Arundel Community College and Lord Fairfax Community College, have been accredited by the Computing Accreditation Commission (CAC) of ABET.
 The CAC is responsible for accreditation activities in all disciplines involved in the development and use of technology related to computers, including cybersecurity.